audreywatters/About/curriculumvitae.md

 <p>Watters, Audrey, "Whose Learning Is It Anyway?"
 WebWise, March 8, 2013</p>
 <p>Watters, Audrey, with Steve Weber, Steven Hodas, and Jess Bialecki, "Building Schools into the Innovation Ecosystem," SXSWedu, March 5, 2013</p>
 <p>Watters, Audrey, with Richard Culatta, Sir Jim Knight, and Rod Berger, "A Lord, a Lady and a Deputy Walk into a..."
 SXSWedu, March 5, 2013</p>
 <p>Watters, Audrey.
 "Who Owns Your Education Data?
-(And Why Does It Matter?"
+(And Why Does It Matter?)"
 ETMOOC, February 26, 2013</p>
 <p>---, panelist, Education and APIs, API Business and Strategy Conference, February 22, 2013</p>
 <p>---.
 "Who Owns Your Education Data?"
 Disrupting Higher Education, Trinity College February 19.
 2013</p>
 <p>---.
 "The Case for the Campus Makerspace," ELI Annual Meeting, February 6, 2013</p>